Take Action

 Contact Your Legislators

-Remember this: Your local, state, and national representatives work for you — not the other way around.
-Their job is to represent your interests as a constituent, but they need to hear from you directly about what those interests are!
+Remember: Your local, state, and national representatives work for you — not the other way around.
+Their jobs are to represent your interests as a constituent, but they need to hear from you about what those interests are!
 Find out who your state lawmakers are and call, email, or visit their office.

 Write Letters to the Editor

 Have you ever sent a letter to the editor of your local newspaper?
-Letters to the editor are great ways for you to reach a large, diverse audience in your community and show how widespread support for public schools in Texas is.
-Get Texas AFT’s guide on writing LTEs & start today!
+Letters to the editor are great ways for you to reach a large, diverse audience in your community.
+They give you a platform to show how widespread support for public schools in Texas is.